MujyKun/WeverseBot/README.md

 ^media (Community Name) -> Will enable/disable the media from that community.
 ^comments (Community Name) -> Will enable/disable the comments from that community.
 ^role (Role) (Community Name) -> Will add or update a role to mention for a community.
+^list -> Will list the currently followed communities in the channel.

 ^patreon -> Link to patreon.
 ^invite -> Link to invite bot.
 ^support -> Link to support server.
 ^ping -> Receives Client Ping.
 ^servercount -> Displays amount of servers connected to the bot.